-If you’re concerned your mental health is impacting the way you manage your money, we have a range of services available to support you.
+If you’re concerned your mental health is impacting how you manage your money, we have a range of services available to support you.

 Signs you may be struggling

-- you’re worried about being able to pay bills, or not opening important letters
+- you’re worried about paying bills or opening important letters

 - your sleep is disturbed because you’re thinking about your finances

-- you feel guilty after spending money, or you spend money on things you feel you shouldn’t be
+- you feel guilty after spending money or feel like you spend money on things you shouldn’t

 How can we help?